cabforum/servercert/docs/BR.md

     IP:0:0:0:0:0:0:0:0/0:0:0:0:0:0:0:0
 ```

-If the Subordinate CA is not allowed to issue certificates with dNSNames, then the Subordinate CA Certificate MUST include a zero-length dNSName in excludedSubtrees.
-Otherwise, the Subordinate CA Certificate MUST include at least one dNSName in permittedSubtrees.
+If the Subordinate CA is not allowed to issue certificates with `dNSName`s, then the Subordinate CA Certificate MUST include a zero-length `dNSName` in `excludedSubtrees`.
+Otherwise, the Subordinate CA Certificate MUST include at least one `dNSName` in `permittedSubtrees`.

 ### 7.1.6 Certificate policy object identifier